AneeshKandi/EE2016/Lab 3/README.md

 Solve the following engineering problems using ARM through assembly programs

 ### Problem 1
-Compute the factorial of a given number using ARM processor through assembly programming
+Compute the factorial of a given number using ARM processor through assembly programming.
+(Refer fact.uvproject)

 ### Problem 2
 Combine the low four bits of each of the four consecutive bytes beginning at LIST into one 16-bit halfword.
 The value at LIST goes into the most significant nibble of the result.
 Store the result in the 32-bit variable RESULT.
+(Refer list.uvproject)

 ### Problem 3
 Given a 32 bit number, identify whether it is an even or odd.
 (You implementation should not involve division).
+(Refer evenodd.uvproject)

 ### Software used
 Keil uVision 5 IDE